 Chapter 17: After Rochester returns, family dinners are often held, and Thornfield Manor is busy up and down.
-At a family dinner he courtesy of a beautiful lady named Ingram, Jane is called into the drawing-room but is treated coldly by Blanche's mother and daughter, who endure the humiliation and leave the drawing-room.
+At a family dinner courtesy of a beautiful lady named Ingram, Jane is called into the drawing room but is treated coldly by Blanche's mother and daughter, who endure the humiliation and leave the drawing room.

 Chapter 18: At the banquet, Rochester insisted that Jane Eyre also goes to the living room.
 The guests were very arrogant towards Jane Eyre, but Rochester invited Jane Eyre to dance.
 At this time, Rochester had fallen in love with Jane, and Jane felt to develop feelings for Rochester.

 Chapter 19: Rochester goes out, and a veiled gypsy arrives at home.
 When it was Jane Eyre's turn to tell her fortune, Jane Eyre discovered that this mysterious gypsy was Rochester, and he wanted to test Jane's feelings for him.